JoshK2/npm-package-script-installer/README.md

 # npm-package-script-installer

 npm-package-script-installer let you install npm packages with script, to increase the number of downloads rapidly in npm.
+If you created a good and useful project, you did not need to use this script...

 ## Installation